adent11/SCARA-Electromagnetic-Arm/README.md

 This week I added bolts to everything and designed the part of the second arm that attaches to the first.
 I learned that when you add a new to an assembly and want to edit another part using geometry from the new one, if you have already created a context to edit the old part in, you can either update that context, which adds the new part to the context, or create a new context, in which case you can switch between the two (or more) contexts.

 #### Code (Georgia)
-This week I worked on the beginning of the code starting wiht creating a basic method for two servos to turn, without the involevement of kinematics.
+This week I worked on the beginning of the code starting with creating a basic method for two servos to turn, without the involevement of kinematics.
 The goal for the next week is to incorporate kinematics into the code in order to adjust servo angles based on desired grid coordinates.